bmonews2018/info/en-US/info/employer.md

 ### 2.11	How do My RFQ works?

-You may submit your requirements via ‘’ New Manning Enquiry ’’ to receive multiple RFQs from manning agencies.
-Your enquiry status will be reflected as either ‘’ Pending Verification’, ‘’Open ‘’ or ‘’Appointed’’.
+You may submit your requirements via "New Manning Enquiry" to receive multiple RFQs from manning agencies.
+Your enquiry status will be reflected as either "Pending Verification", "Open" or "Appointed".

 -	**Pending Verification:** Upon approval/verification from our platform